 ERP stands for enterprise resource planning.
-This is a technology that is used to manage information and data in an enterprise.
-ERP systems have evolved over the years and now they are used by companies to manage their business processes, inventory, sales, etc. They are used by marketing departments in big companies to manage their processes to optimize conversions and sales.
+This technology is used to manage information and data in an enterprise.
+ERP systems have evolved over the years, and now they are used by companies to manage their business processes, inventory, sales, etc. Marketing departments use them in big companies to manage their processes to optimize conversions and sales.
 Hence, this technology is an excellent fit for data warehousing and analytics.
 Interactive and Data Visualisation

 What does sap stand for

 SAP is one of the world’s largest software producers of ERP.
-The sap ag full form is a very common question and it needs to be answered.
-SAP full form is Systems Applications and Products in Data Processing.
-The name is an acronym of the original German name of the SAP, “Systemanalyse Programmentwicklung”, which translates into System Analysis Program Development.
-The legal corporate name of the organization today is SAP SE—SE stands for Societas Europaea, a private-public corporation listed under European Union corporate legislation.
+The sap full form is a very common question, and it needs to be answered.
+SAP’s full form is Systems Applications and Products in Data Processing.
+The name is an acronym of the original German name of the SAP, “Systemanalyse Programmentwicklung”, which translates into System Analysis Program Development.”
+The legal corporate name of the organization today is SAP SE—SE, which stands for Societas Europaea, a private-public corporation listed under European Union corporate legislation.

 The company provides future-ready cloud ERP solutions that will power the next generation of businesses.
-Using its innovative capabilities and automating repetitive tasks, it makes better utilization of resources.
+Using its innovative capabilities and automating repetitive tasks, it utilizes resources better.

 What is R/3

 R/3 stands for runtime system and refers to a collection of business applications designed for a client/server environment.
 The R/3 system evolved from the R/2 system based on the mainframe.
 The R/3 architecture enables the distribution of workloads to multiple PC lines in a network.SAP is client-based software that is also called R/3.
 (Where “R” stands for the real-time data process and “3” stands for 3-tier, such as

 - Application servers